AymaneBouhandi/alx-low_level_programming/0x14-bit_manipulation/README.md

-This readme file is for the "0x14-bit-manipulation" project by AYMANE BOUHANDI.
+This readme filE IS A  project by AYMANE BOUHANDI.